Fast Network Deployment Enables Speedy Disaster Response

 Challenge: ResponseForce1 (RF1), a response and recovery organization that is sent to locations after major disasters, depends on the ability to set up a reliable network connection to immediately begin coordinating recovery operations.

-Benefits: With the Cradlepoint solutions, RF1 was successful in their critical mission of establishing a fast and reliable network connection, so pertinent operations and the airbridge — the fly path for government flights and boats — can get back up and running.
+Benefits: With the Cradlepoint solutions, RF1 was successful in their critical mission of establishing network connectivity and the airbridge — the fly path for government flights and boats.

 “We depend on reliable, proven equipment, and the Cradlepoint solution has fit that bill,” said Ed Minyard, president and chief information security officer (CISO) of RF1.

 No Communication Going In or Out from the Islands

 After super Typhoon YuTu crashed into Saipan (50,000 residents), Guam (165,000 residents), and Tinian (3,500 residents), RF1 was contracted for support of the FEMA air ground services support mission to set up the network connectivity for communication going in and out and the airport operations.

 No Connectivity & Few Resources to Deploy the Network